steven-meehan/crafter-gallery-site/README.md

 The `navigation.json` [file] (#navigation-config) is the data file that details all the information needed for building the navigation bar.

-Where as `routes-gallery.json` and `routes-top-level.json` are configuration files used to create the site's Routing Table see [below](#routing) for the full details.
+Meanwhile the `routes-gallery.json` and `routes-top-level.json` configuration files are used to create the site's Routing Table see [below](#routing) for full details.

 [Back to Top](#table-of-contents)